Calculating Losses in Business Interruption Claims

 Accurate documentation plays a crucial role in determining the methods used for calculating losses in commercial property claims.
 Without proper documentation, it becomes challenging to accurately assess the extent of damage and the corresponding financial impact.

-See also Long-term Recovery and Business Interruption Insurance
+See also Impact of Climate Change on Business Interruption Insurance Underwriting

 Here are five reasons why accurate documentation is essential in calculating losses: